crispinprojects/talkcalendar/README.md

 ### Local Install Using Pre-built Binary

-A 64-bit pre-built binary for the latest version of Talk Calendar is available and can be downloaded from the binary directory.
+A 64-bit pre-built binary of Talk Calendar is available and can be downloaded from the binary directory.
 This has been built using GTK 4.8 and compiled using Debian Bookworm.

 Extract the downloaded file which contains the Talk Calendar executable.
 Talk Calendar must have executable permissions to execute.
 Change Talk Calendar file permissions so that it can run as an executable as shown below.